“Prepare for Power Outages: Hydro-Québec Urges Action in the Face of Increasingly Frequent Weather Events”

 The vice-president of sustainable development at Hydro-Québec allowed herself a parenthesis in an exchange with Liberal MP Gregory Kelley during the study of budget appropriations on Thursday, to send a message to the population.

-“Perhaps I would like to point out that we talk a lot about climate change, adaptation, resilience.
+“Perhaps I would like to point out that we talk a lot regarding climate change, adaptation, resilience.
 Hydro-Québec, we’re going to take this as far as we can, but I think we have to ask ourselves the question among ourselves, socially as well, then as customers, to make sure we’re ready when there are outages that occur,” said Julie Boucher, alongside Minister Pierre Fitzgibbon.

 Worst since 2019